sladewatkins/setup-scripts/README.md

 This script requires [macOS Sonoma (14.x)](https://apps.apple.com/us/app/macos-sonoma/id6450717509?mt=12), macOS Sequoia (15.x), or macOS Tahoe (26.x).
 It should work fine on Intel Macs, but I've only tested on Apple silicon (M2 & M4).

 ## OS X Mavericks

+### Prerequisites
+- Needs to be a Mavericks-era Mac or Hackintosh.
+- Do not expect miracles.

 For OS X Mavericks capable computers (my 2011 27-inch iMac), I mostly use the guide at [https://www.mavericksforever.com](https://www.mavericksforever.com) to make OS X Mavericks (10.9) usable in the modern era.
 It's surprisingly pleasant, even in the 2020s!